Efficient Generative Prediction for EHR Foundation Models: The SCOPE and REACH Estimators: Proofs

 \subsection{Derivation and Unbiasedness of \texorpdfstring{$\mathcal{R}$}{R} (REACH)}

-Moving to a study of the second new estimator, $\mathcal{R}$, we define the probability space $\Omega_{M_\tau}$ as the probability space containing and all future timelines generated according to some next token distribution generating model $M$ and time limit $\tau$ (where each token is assigned a time value and generation terminates when the sum of all time values exceeds the time limit).
-This mirrors the standard next token inference.

-Within this space, the event $A$ is the subset of all timelines that, at some point before the end of the timeline, contain some outcome of interest token $O$.
-From this, we can naturally define a Monte Carlo estimator for $P(A)$ by sampling $m$ timelines and using the fraction of samples that include the outcome of interest token as an unbiased estimate of $P(A)$.
-Note that by our definition in methods, $M_0$ as in~\eqref{eq:mc} is simply the result of sampling $\mathbbm{1}_A$ and taking the arithmetic average.
+Moving to a study of the second new estimator, $\mathcal{R}$, let the event $A$ be the subset of all timelines that, at some point before the end of the timeline, contain some outcome of interest token $O$.
+From this, we can define a Monte Carlo estimator for $P(A)$ by sampling $m$ timelines and using the fraction of samples that include the outcome of interest token as an unbiased estimate of $P(A)$.

-Moving beyond the traditional paradigm, we can define a second probability space $\Omega_{\not O}$.
-Timelines are generated using the same model and time limit as in the previous probability space; however, in this probability space, we set the probability of the next token being the outcome of interest token to zero and re-normalize the other probabilities to add to one.
+Define an outcome-avoiding probability space $\Omega_{\not O}$ as follows.
+Timelines are generated using the same model and time limit as in the previous probability space; however, in this probability space, the probability of the next token being the outcome of interest token is set to zero and the other probabilities are re-normalized.
 Additionally, for each new token in our potential future timeline, we perform a Bernoulli trial with probability of success equal to the probability that the outcome of interest token would have been generated at this token under the original paradigm.

-Similarly to how we defined the event $A$, we can define the event $B$ as the subset of the probability space where at least one of the Bernoulli trials along the timeline was a success.
-It is shown in detail in the appendix that $P(A) = P(B)$.
-This is shown by constructing the natural bijection between the complements $A^C$ and $B^C$ where each timeline in $A^C$, which must by definition be outcome-free, is mapped to the element in $B^C$ with an identical timeline and a series of Bernoulli trials where all are failures.
-This bijection preserves probabilities, and the law of total probability then ensures $P(A) = P(B)$.
+Let $B$ be the subset of the probability space where at least one of the Bernoulli trials along the timeline is successful.
+We show $P(A) = P(B)$ in Appendix \ref{app:eq_prob} by constructing the natural bijection between the complements $A^\complement$ and $B^\complement$ where each timeline in $A^\complement$, which must by definition be outcome-free, is mapped to the element in $B^\complement$ with an identical timeline and a series of Bernoulli trials where all are failures.
+This bijection preserves probabilities so that $P(A) = P(B)$.

 By the tower rule, $P(B) = \mathbb{E}(\mathbbm{1}_B) = \mathbb{E}_{\hat X_{1:n}}(\mathbb{E}(\mathbbm{1}_B | \hat X_{1:n}))$, so $\mathbb{E}(\mathbbm{1}_B | \hat X_{1:n})$ is an unbiased estimator for $P(A)$ for any sampled timeline $\hat X_{1:n}$.
 Since $\mathbbm{1}_B | \hat X_{1:n}$ is simply the event that at least one Bernoulli trial succeeds, it is clear that {\smaller }